 NCERT Based MCQ for NEET Biology

 Practising NCERT-based MCQs is very important for success.
 These MCQs check understanding and improve problem-solving speed.
-They focus on key lines and facts often asked in NEET exam.
-Regular practice boosts confidence and reduces exam stress.
+They focus on key lines and facts often asked in the NEET exam.
+Regular practice improves confidence and reduces exam stress.
 Students who study NCERT deeply and solve MCQs regularly have a higher chance of scoring top marks in NEET 2026.

 Why NCERT Based MCQs are Important for NEET Biology Preparation?